SamDeka28/react-cargo/readme.md

 <br><br>
 ## Creating Custom State Handlers

 When creating a store using `createStore`, it returns a `getter` ( `get` ) and `setter` ( `set` ).
 This can be used to create a custom handler to manipulate state which can be used to seperate concerns from components.
 The idea is to separate state logic from a component.
+However, it should be noted that `get` doesn't subscribe to any state change, it returns the latest store values only when called.

 For example :